zyf0717/zyf0717.github.io/_posts/2020-05-23-jupyter-server-on-pi.markdown

 ## Step 2: SSH into Pi

-Moving on to the local machine, open a terminal, SSH into the Pi:
+Moving on to the local machine, open a terminal and SSH into the Pi:

 ```shell
 $ ssh pi@192.168.86.100